 Frequently Asked Questions

 These sessions are a blend of teaching, direct visioning and trance work (often with drumming), sharing in small break-out groups anchored by trained supporters, main group dialogue, and other elements of ancestor-focused ritual, such as offering practice, song, and prayer.
-There are no prerequisites, however, prior experience with ritual and personal healing are helpful.
+There are no prerequisites, however, prior experience with ritual arts and personal healing are helpful.

 The lineage healing intensive closely follows the first nine chapters of Ancestral Medicine: Rituals for Personal and Family Healing as participants connect and partner with ancestral guides to support any among the dead still in need of assistance.
 Our signature online course Ancestral Lineage Healing also follows the steps of the lineage healing process, and these are the fundamental steps that practitioners are trained to guide in individual session work.

 The process itself originated from years of in-person events, and there is an alchemy to multi-day group ritual that is unlike any of the other approaches to the work.

 It’s important to note that the lineage healing intensive is fundamentally different from the Ancestral Healing Practitioner Training.
 Participants at intensives learn life-long skills for personally accessing ancestral support.
 However, this three-day intensive is not a substitute for the nearly year-long professional training that practitioners undertake in how to guide this work for others.

 The intensive will be guided in English with options for live whisper translation into Hungarian.
 After registration, everyone will be asked about their language needs, and if there is a strong need for full, live translation services into Hungarian, we can likely arrange for this as we are committed to this offering being accessible to Hungarian speakers.
 Our support crew for this gathering also includes folks who are fluent in French, German, Spanish, Greek, Yoruba, and Czech.